Battle of Thermopylae: Analogues

-Similarities between the Battle of Thermopylae and the Battle of the Persian Gate have been recognized by both ancient and modern authors, which describe it as a kind of reversal of the Battle of Thermopylae, calling it "the Persian Thermopylae".
-Here, on Alexander the Great's campaign against Persia in 330 BC to exact revenge for the Persian invasion of Greece, he faced the same situation, encountering a last stand of the Persian forces, commanded by Ariobarzanes, at a narrow pass near Persepolis who held the invaders for a month, until the enemy found a path to their rear.
+Similarities between the Battle of Thermopylae and the Battle of the Persian Gate have been recognised by both ancient and modern authors, which describe it as a kind of reversal of the Battle of Thermopylae, calling it "the Persian Thermopylae".
+Here, on Alexander the Great's campaign against Persia in 330 BC, he faced the same situation, encountering a last stand of the Persian forces, commanded by Ariobarzanes, at a narrow pass near Persepolis who held the invaders for a month, until the enemy found a path to their rear.
 There are even accounts that a local shepherd informed Alexander's forces about the secret path, just as a local Greek showed the Persian forces a secret path around the pass at Thermopylae.
 Curtius describes the subsequent battle fought by the surrounded, unarmed Persians as "memorable".

-In the historical memory of Ukraine, it is common to compare and reference the Battle of Kruty (1918) of the Ukrainian Struggle for Independence of the early XX century to the Battle of Thermopylae.
-However, after Mariupol's fall to invading Russian forces on 16 May 2022, Ukrainian presidential adviser Mykhailo Podolyak compared the Siege of Mariupol to the Battle of Thermopylae, stating: "83 days of Mariupol defense will go down in history as the Thermopylae of the XXI century."

-In popular culture

-The battle's earliest known appearance in culture is a series of epigrams commemorating the dead written by Simonides of Ceos in the battle's aftermath.
-In Europe, interest in the battle was revitalized in the 1700s with the publication of the poems Leonidas, A Poem by Richard Glover in 1737 and Leonidas by Willem van Haren in 1742.
-The battle has been featured in numerous works of art, and overall, there is a long tradition of upholding the story of the battle as an example of virtuous self-sacrifice.